-Of all the magnanimous shifts brought about by the COVID-19 pandemic, economic and social, shift in consumer product demand has been the least talked about.
+Of all the magnanimous shifts brought about by the COVID-19 pandemic, economic and social, the shift in consumer product demand has been the least talked about.
 The word oximeter was probably unheard of before March 2020.
 And now it has become a household staple, third only to face masks and hand sanitisers.
 Almost every family is now stocked with all the medical equipment they need to monitor the attack of the novel virus.
 Predatory pricing comes to the forefront when it comes to setting the right price.

 The demand for the pulse oximeter has witnessed an absolute boom.
 The first sign of decreasing health in those afflicted with COVID-19 was falling oxygen levels.
 One might believe that the demand for the product is going to decline with the contained spread of the virus.
 But not quite.
 The oximeter market is expected to grow at a compounded annual growth rate of over 9% between 2019 and 2025.
 It is deemed to be worth an insane $3.4 Billion by 2028.

 The name says it all.
 The bigger players sustain and absorb short term losses by reducing the prices of the product way below the average cost.
 Other players cannot afford to compete and are forced to leave the market.
 The losses are then recouped by charging a higher cost once the competition has been eliminated.
 The classical definition of predatory pricing is as follows.
 Predatory pricing is the pricing of goods or services at such a low level that other firms cannot compete and are forced to leave the market.
-It is, in essence, the breach of power and abuse of a dominant position where even the consumers stands to lose.
+It is, in essence, the breach of power and abuse of a dominant position where even the consumers stand to lose.
 Abnormally low priced products are often the fake alternative to the real deal.
-They dupe price sensitive consumers, and with no real system in place to vet, these sellers do supremely high volume sales in a super short period of time and the disappear before any action can be taken against them.
+They dupe price-sensitive consumers, and with no real system in place to vet, these sellers do supremely high volume sales in a super short period of time and disappear before any action can be taken against them.

 Predatory pricing in the pulse oximeter segment has almost been redefined.
 It is beyond difficult to understand the average market price (the mode price is that large).
 It is beyond difficult to understand which product is genuine and which is not.
-However, there are certain tell tale signs to weed out the trustworthy brands from the rest.
+However, there are certain telltale signs to weed out the trustworthy brands from the rest.